-I always had a skewed perception of this store, so never shopped there.
-However, that all changed back in the summer of 2011 when I hosted an ice cream party and shopped for everything at our local store.
-I was pleasantly surprised at what they had to offer.
-The prices — oh boy — the prices!
+I once had a skewed perception of this store, so I never shopped there.
+But that changed back in the summer of 2011, when I hosted an ice cream party and bought everything on my shopping list at Aldi.
+I was pleasantly surprised by what they had to offer.
+The prices – oh boy – the prices!
 They beat just about everyone around on nearly everything.

-We’ve tried many items during that time and have found out which items are the best bargain (and which items we pass on).
-It amazes me how far my $50 can go there vs. what little I can get the same amount at my local grocery store.
+Since I’ve switched to Aldi, we’ve tried many items and have found out which are the best bargains (and which we can take a pass on).
+It amazes me how far $50 goes at Aldi, versus the little I can get for the same amount at another grocery store.

 - How to Cut Your Grocery Bill in Half

-My family and I now have our “Aldi Staples” which are the items we get only there and nowhere else.
-I stock up when I hit the store because I know that my money will go further and my family will actually eat the items we buy!
+My family and I now have our “Aldi staples,” which are the items we get only there and nowhere else.
+I stock up when I hit the store because I know my money will go further and my family will actually eat the food we buy!

-If you have never shopped at Aldi before, it is important to know that you won’t find many name brands.
+If you haven’t shopped at Aldi before, it’s important to know that you won’t find many name brands.
 Nearly everything in the store is an Aldi brand.
 However, in most cases, you’ll never be able to taste the difference.

-You can find some great deals on produce, but you also need to carefully look it over.
-There are times when it is a bit less than fresh, so you will want to pass.
+You can find some great deals on produce, but you need to look at it carefully.
+There are times when it’s a bit less than fresh, so you’ll want to take a pass.
 Thankfully, most items are ripe and ready to take home.
-Here are the items we always buy at Aldi:
+Here are the items that are always on my Aldi grocery shopping list:

-- Organic Bananas (watch for ripeness and eat accordingly)
+- Organic bananas (look at ripeness and eat accordingly)

-We find many of our household pantry items are the best bargain at Aldi.
-We usually stock up on these items when we make our trip (just to save a return trip sooner than we need t0).
-These items include:
+We find that many of our household pantry items are the best bargain at Aldi.
+We usually stock up on pantry staple items when we make our trip.
+Aldi finds include: